The Spiking Neural Processor (SNP) is an ultra-low power processor that brings

 Innatera’s ultra-low power Spiking Neural Processor allows audio scenes to be classified continuously, and for changes in ambient sound profiles to be detected rapidly, even for complex and noisy environments.

-Human Presence Detection
+Radar Human Presence Detector

 Intelligent radar-based solutions enable these functions to be realized in an always-on manner with remarkable accuracy, recognition speed, and power-efficiency, while preserving privacy of the monitored environment.
 Innatera's reference design utilizes a 60GHz Radar sensor to robustly identify human presence based on the electromagnetic signature of human targets, unlike traditional solutions that use the motion of the target as a proxy for presence.